Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation

 \subsection{General Solution}

-Such a solution to the Wheeler-Dewitt equation for Reissner–Nordström Black Holes (Eq.~(\ref{eq:wdw}) with $\Lambda=0$) can be constructed by separation of variables, $\Psi(X,Y,Q)=\phi(X)\psi(Y)\varphi(Q)$.
+Such a solution to the Wheeler-Dewitt equation for Reissner–Nordstr\"{o}m Black Holes (Eq.~(\ref{eq:wdw}) with $\Lambda=0$) can be constructed by separation of variables, $\Psi(X,Y,Q)=\phi(X)\psi(Y)\varphi(Q)$.
 The separation of variables for a certain choice of separation constants $\lambda,k\in [0,\infty)$ follows

 The differential equations can be solved individually as

 where $I_{ik}$ and $K_{ik}$ are the modified Bessel function.
 To impose normalizability at a large argument, we set the coefficients of the growing solutions to zero: since the modified Bessel function $I_{ik}(z)$ diverges as $z\to\infty$, we take $c_1=c_3=0$ so that the wave function remains bounded.
 Using the asymptotic behavior $K_{ik}(z)\sim \sqrt{\pi/(2z)}e^{-z}$ for $z\to\infty$, the surviving components are exponentially damped in the regions $X>0$ and $Y>0$, respectively.
 Consequently, the only non-negligible contributions arise from waves sourced at the horizons $r_\pm$ and guided along the classical trajectory Eq.~(\ref{eq:pl}).